 This engine was built in 1952 by General Motors' Electromotive Division for the US Army.
 It saw service in Korea during the war as No. 2034.
-After re-manufacture at Hill Air Force base in September 1987, the locomotive was delivered to Army Ammunition plant in McAlister OK.
-Nov.
+After re-manufacture at Hill Air Force base in September 1987, the locomotive was delivered to the Army Ammunition plant in McAlister, OK, on Nov.
 18, 1987.
-From there it was transferred to Fort Sill OK Augest 17 1992.
-While at Fort Sill the engine was sent to Tulsa for painting and when returned there were flat spots on wheels on axles 1, 2, & 4.
-ORM had to have wheels turned before locomotive could be shipped to OKC.
+From there it was transferred to Fort Sill, OK, on August 17, 1992.
+While at Fort Sill, the locomotive was sent to Tulsa for painting.
+When returned, there were flat spots on wheels on axles 1, 2, & 4.
+The ORM had to have wheels turned before the locomotive could be shipped to OKC.
 In 2015, the locomotive was repainted in MKT colors by ORM volunteers.
 Weight: 229,000 lbs.
 Fuel capacity: 600 gal.

 This locomotive was built by General Motors EMD in September 1954 with Builders No. 19741.
-The original owner was the Northern Pacific Railway Co. was the original owner and the unit had road number 7003-D. When the NP merged into the Burlington Northern Railroad the number changed to 814.
-Locomotive retired and donated to ORM in 1982.
+The original owner was the Northern Pacific Railway Company, and the unit had Road Number 7003-D. When the Northern Pacific merged into the Burlington Northern Railroad, the number changed to 814.
+After the locomotive was retired, it was donated to ORM in 1982.
 The original prime mover was a 567C converted to a model 645.
 Weight: 247,400 lbs.
 Fuel capacity: 1000 gal.

-This engine was built by GE's Electromotive Division in about 1949 as an F7A, # 202L, a covered wagon similar to the museums F9A, OKRX 814.
-In the 1970's, AT&SF needed road engines that could also function as switch engines but couldn't afford to buy new ones.
-They had many F7's lying around that could be used but the "covered wagon" body would have made switching work difficult, requiring the engineer to stick his head out of the window to see the end of the train.
-The AT&SF determined that the F7 could be converted to look more like a freight engine where the engineer could see well in both directions.
+This engine was built by GE's Electromotive Division in about 1949 as an F7A, # 202L, a "covered wagon" similar to the Museum's F9A, OKRX 814.
+In the 1970's, the AT&SF Railroad needed road engines that could also function as switch engines.
+But, they couldn't afford to buy new locomotives.
+The railroad had many aging F7's that could be used, but the "covered wagon" body would have made switching work difficult, requiring the engineer to stick his head out of the window to see the end of the train.
+The AT&SF determined that F7's could be modified to look more like freight engines where the engineer could see well in both directions.
 The conversions were accomplished in 1972 by the AT&SF at their shops in Cleburne, TX.
 The modified F7 units were given the new designation of CF7.
 This locomotive was donated to the ORM in 2012 by the Burlington Northern Santa Fe Railroad.
 Weight: 249,000 lbs.
 Fuel capacity: 1250 gal.

-A 50 ton saddle tank style locomotive built by H. K. Porter company in September 1942.
+A 50-ton saddle-tank style locomotive built by the H. K. Porter Company in September, 1942.
 Builders number 7486.
-Original owner was U. S. Army Corps Of Engineers - road no. 5006, PO 57198, C of E spec T-1557.
-Sold to Oklahoma Gas & Electric who used it at the Horse Shoe Power plant in Harrah Ok. switching coal cars.
+The original owner was the U. S. Army Corps Of Engineers - road no. 5006, PO 57198, C of E spec T-1557.
+The locomotive was sold to Oklahoma Gas & Electric who used it at the Horseshoe Lake power plant in Harrah, OK, for switching coal cars.
+Weight: 100,000 lbs.

-This locomotive, OKRX 2, and its sister, OKRX 3, were built by the American Locomotive Works in May 1955 for Magma Copper co. which is a subsidiary of San Manuel Copper Co.
-Both units have model 244 12 cylinder prime movers.
-Sold to Blacklands Railroad in Sulphur Springs Texas.
-Member Jim Terrell purchased both units plus many spare parts and donated No 2 to museum.
-No 2 has been repainted and is is being made operational.
+This locomotive, OKRX 2, and its sister, OKRX 3, were built by the American Locomotive Works in May 1955 for the Magma Copper Company, a subsidiary of the San Manuel Copper Company.
+Both units have Model 244 12-cylinder prime movers.
+The engines were sold to the Blacklands Railroad in Sulphur Springs, TX.
+ORM member Jim Terrell purchased both units plus many spare parts and donated No. 2 to the Museum in 2005.
+OKRX 2 has been repainted and is is being made operational.
 Weight: 229,000 lbs.
 Fuel capacity: 800 gal.